Psypher1/the-language-hub/src/content/docs/docs/why.md

 So why not streamline the process and have the important information in one place and an easy to digest format?

 To answer that question, I built this project.
-Built it and gave it to you all.
+Built it and **gave it to you all**.